Septic Tank Pumping in DuPage County, IL You Can Count On

 - Inspection: An overall inspection is first performed prior to pumping to assess the state of the tank, identify any potential issues, and determine the correct method of pumping.

-- Pumping: Through our vacuum pump truck service, the septic tank is emptied of its content.
+- Pumping: Through our specialized vacuum pump truck service, the septic tank is emptied of its content.
 Carefully, solid waste, or sludge, is pumped out while liquid effluent is removed in a suitable manner.

 - Cleaning and Maintenance: The septic tank may then be washed and cleared out to get rid of the remaining residue.
 Where a problem is encountered on inspection, maintenance or repair may be needed.